If you’ve been wondering “How much do sponsors pay YouTubers?”, you’ve arrived at the right place.

 Some of the content types that you can create on YouTube via influencers are:

-• Sponsored videos: These videos are ones that your brand sponsors where the influencer talks about your brand for a short period usually at the start of the video.
+- Sponsored videos: These videos are ones that your brand sponsors where the influencer talks about your brand for a short period usually at the start of the video.
+It could be product sponsorships, where you send your products to YouTubers who feature them in their videos.
+It could also be paid YouTube sponsorships, where YouTubers create sponsored content around your products or services.

-• Product reviews, how-tos, etc.: These are similar to dedicated product videos but aren’t outrightly promotional.
+- Product reviews, how-tos, etc: These are similar to dedicated product videos but aren’t outrightly promotional.
 Instead, they’re meant to spread information about your products, educate, and provide value to the audience.
+Influencers usually create videos where they use your product while sharing their honest opinion about them.
+They can also create tutorials and guides showing their viewers how to use your products.

 But why does the type of influencer content matter?